codatio/codat-docs/docs/expenses/config-and-categorize.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem"

 Once your SMB user has authorized a connection to their accounting platform and you have created a data connection, you are ready to create expense configuration for their company.
+Ask your customer for the default bank account, customer, and supplier to be used with their expenses.

-You also need to provide them with an opportunity (via your application's user interface) to choose the accounts, tracking categories, and tax rates that their expenses will be mapped to.
+You also need to provide them with an opportunity (via your application's user interface) to choose the default accounts, tracking categories, and tax rates that their expenses will be mapped to.

 ## Create configuration